ml-explore/mlx/docs/src/usage/saving_and_loading.rst

    >>> mx.save("array", a)

 The array ``a`` will be saved in the file ``array.npy`` (notice the extension is automatically added).
-The extension to the save functions is optional.
-If it is missing it will be added.
+Including the extension is optional; if it is missing it will be added.
 You can load the array with:

 .. code-block:: shell